-A realistic effort to record story, place, and memory remains crucial to a narrator’s sense of past, present, and future storytelling.
-To perform memory during sound recording starts with keystone interview questions to help promote memory recall: the speakers speak, the listeners listen and inquire further, and stories unfolds in the time it takes for conversation over coffee.
+A realistic though relaxed effort to record story, place, and memory remains crucial to each narrator’s sense of past, present, and future storytelling.
+To perform memory during audio recording starts with keystone interview questions to help encourage memory recall: the speakers speak, the listeners listen and inquire further, and stories unfolds in the time it takes for conversation over coffee.

-Oral History has not been antiquated; more so, a social psychology dyad interview approach of discovery, attention, and content management has been recently intensified through technology and widespread use of recording devices.
+Oral History is not antiquated; more so, a social psychology dyad interview approach to discovery, attention, and content management has been made widely available through technological use of recording devices.

-Content provided within and during narrator stories demand interpretation by wider audiences than academic interviewers, sound technicians, and transcribers.
-Today’s sound and memory recordings are much more easily constructed thanks to technology, and our shared human ability to interact and record experience.
+Content provided during narrator stories demand interpretation by wider audiences than academic interviewers, sound technicians, and transcribers.
+Today’s sound and memory recordings are constructed thanks to technology, and the shared human ability to interact and record experience.
 This does not mean the OH discipline does not overlap with other communication and media content fields, and certainly that its complexities can, and will, appear numerous to novice interviewers and sound recordists.

 Personal representation, for a short time, becomes recorded presentation of memory.